crabmusket/crabmusket.net/blog/content/drafts/loyalty2.md

 I want to bring a new idea -- or rather, an old one -- into our mental toolbox so that we can recognise when it applies to people and events around us.
 I want us to be fluent in the talk of loyalty.

-[progress]: Christopher Lasch's _The True and Only Heaven: Progress and its Critics_, a mind-bending opus of non-binary political and philosophical history
+[^progress]: Christopher Lasch's _The True and Only Heaven: Progress and its Critics_, a mind-bending opus of non-binary political and philosophical history

 ## 0. Signposts